 After all, you want people to remember you for being incredible—not for confusing the hell out of them with different, often conflicting messages.

 That’s one of the biggest messaging mistakes I see coaches and consultants make.
 They’ll test messaging for a while, and if it doesn’t gain traction quickly, they jump ship instead of fine-tuning it.
-And that’s usually right when it’s starting to “catch on” with your audience. –
+And that’s usually right when it’s starting to “catch on” with your audience, when brand awareness among your potential customers was just starting to take hold!

 So, how do you find the right message and know in your heart that it will work?